siobhan-saoirse/t4d/README.md

 > [!TIP]
 > If you want to play L4D2, look into the instructions i've given you through the gameinfo_left4dead2.txt file if you're looking to uninstall it.

-> [!WARNING]
-> For the best experience, Sourcemod and Metamod is required.
-Extract the metamod_sourcemod_t4d.zip file into your "Left 4 Dead 2/left4dead2" folder, and add '-insecure' to your launch options.